join-monster/join-monster/README.md

 })
 ```

 We need to add a field to our `User`, and tell `joinMonster` how to grab these comments via a `JOIN`.
 This can be done with a `sqlJoin` property with a function.
-It will take the parent table and child table names (actually the aliases that `joinMonster` will generate) as arguments respectively and return the join condition.
+It will take the parent table and child table names (actually the aliases that `joinMonster` will generate) as parameters respectively and return the join condition.

 ```javascript
 const User = new GraphQLObjectType({